cgeeng/payroll_gen/instructions/README.md

    * All methods are tested with JUnit tests - 10 pts
    * Method contain proper javadoc comments (not just javadoc notation but proper wording in the comment) - 5 pts
    * Report.md technical questions are questions answered correctly. - 5 pts
+   * Access modifiers: fields and helper methods are private or protected when necessary - 2 pts
+   * Naming convention: constants are all caps, and class names and methods use camel case appropriately - 3 pts
 4. Exceeds
    * Code is DRY (Don't Repeat Yourself) - 2 pts
    * Student uses proper inheritance without duplication for Employee Structures - 2 pts